Dr. Daniel Bernard

 - Since 1999, annual Raise the Roof event, which is an evangelistic concert.
 Attendance has grown from 5,200 to over 17,000.
 Top Christian artist; professional athletes share; 1,500 – 2,000 underprivileged children sponsored.
 Thousands were impacted by the Gospel.

-- CareFest - since 2001, the Church community in over 17 cities bless their communities through service.
-Over 2,500 volunteers, 250 projects, and $1 million worth of goods and services, as a result of CareFest.
+- CareFest - since 2001, the Church community in over 26 cities bless their communities through service with over 5,000 volunteers, 400 projects, and $1.5 million dollars worth of goods and services each year, as a result of CareFest.
 CareFest takes place the last Saturday of September in Tampa Bay. www.CareFestusa.com.
+Now we are year round with our Caretagious program.

 - Celebration of 2 Kings – the goal of this outreach is to not only honor Martin Luther King, Jr., but to also introduce people to the King of Kings, Jesus Christ.
 In 2005, our volunteers gave away thousands of free drinks along the parade route, 18,000 lbs. of free groceries were given to families, and over 1,000 grilled hotdogs were served.

-- Back to School - distributed over 35,000 backpacks in 2005, to needy school children and helped to sponsor back to school festivals with food, fun, and games.
+- Back to School has distributed over 200,000 over the last 10 years - distributed 20,000 backpacks in 2013, to needy school children and helped to sponsor back to school festivals with food, fun, and games.

-- Holiday of Hope – each year we assist over 2,000 families during the holidays to receive new toys, non-perishable foods, grocery store/shopping gift certificates, and financial donations.
+- Caretagious Christmas – we assisted over 100 families during the holidays to receive new toys, non-perishable foods, grocery store/shopping gift certificates, and financial donations.

 - Disaster Relief – in 2004, with the help of Operation Blessing, we allotted an excess of $1,500,000 for hurricane relief to Florida’s hurricane victims.
 In 2005, we helped to replace approximately 25 mobile homes for hurricane victims who otherwise “fell through the cracks.”
-We also helped to relocate victims of hurricane Katrina to the Tampa area.
+We also helped to relocate victims of Hurricane Katrina to the Tampa area.
+We are on the ground with help immediately when disaster hits.

-- Awards and Notoriety – We were recently recognized as one of the top 10 charities in the nation by Acton Institute’s Samaritan Award Program and were recognized as a Top Five Finalist in the State of Florida for the FASTEN and Points of Light Competition.
+- Awards and Notoriety – Recognized as one of the top 10 charities in the nation by Acton Institute’s Samaritan Award Program and were recognized as a Top Five Finalist in the State of Florida for the FASTEN and Points of Light Competition.

 - Appeared on 700 Club – over a dozen times.